Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Discussion and Conclusions

 \section{Discussion and Conclusions}

 Our results suggest that channel repurposing involves sold channels (such as those advertised on Fameswap), as well as channels that may not have been for sale (such as most of those found through Social Blade).
-In either case, we find that channels with large numbers of subscribers---220M+ for Fameswap and 43M+ for Social Blade---completely repurposed their channels, erasing any perceivable association with their prior identity.
-Across most Fameswap accounts, channel repurposing seemed to go unnoticed, as indicated by the subsequent growth in subscribers.
+Across most Fameswap accounts, channel repurposing seemed to go unnoticed both by users and YouTube, as indicated by the subsequent growth in subscribers and lack of suspension.
 The median time between a channel being listed for sale and being repurposed was 30 days.
 However, some took as long as 200+ days (\textbf{RQ1}).

-On Fameswap, 37\% of channels posted potentially problematic ideological and financial content.
-Before these accounts were repurposed, they belonged to various innocuous content categories, ranging from humorous content to sports and celebrity gossip.
-Figure~\ref{fig:2_part_real_example} illustrates an example of a typical problematic transition, in which a channel that previously shared `interesting facts' is sold and repurposed into a news channel featuring contentious geopolitical actors: Russia, Ukraine, Zelenskyy, etc. Due to space constraints, we cannot discuss all remarkable cases individually, and instead, quantitatively show that potentially problematic content is significantly related to channel repurposing (\textbf{RQ2}).
+In both samples, we find that channels with large numbers of subscribers---193M+ for Fameswap and 43M+ for Social Blade---completely repurposed their channels, erasing any perceivable association with their prior identity.
 By leveraging a large sample of YouTube channels, from a random Social Blade sample, we estimated that 0.24-0.25\% of channels were repurposed between January and March 2025.
-These results imply that there were another 16,000+ repurposed channels (out of the 68M captured by Social Blade) that we did not capture, likely with tens or hundreds of millions of subscribers (\textbf{RQ3}).
+These results imply that there were another 160,000+ repurposed channels (out of the 68M captured by Social Blade) that we did not capture, likely with tens or hundreds of millions of subscribers (\textbf{RQ2}).

-Lastly, engagement metrics offer little indication that a channel has been or will be repurposed.
+Engagement metrics offer little indication that a channel has been or will be repurposed.
 Instead, video upload behaviors (i.e., time between videos) and potential gaps in their video history are better indicators for potential repurposing.
-However, these indicators may not be detectable or readily interpretable by everyday users (\textbf{RQ4}).
+These indicators, unfortunately, may not be detectable or readily interpretable by everyday users.
+Furthermore, usage of AI was also a significant predictor of channel repurposing, indicating that ``faceless channels'' are commonly repurposed (\textbf{RQ3}).